ArtCenter1/Evernight_Mountain/Docs/script_outline_comet.md

 ---

 ## Reference Materials
 - Phase 1-3 analysis documents in /Docs folder
 - 永夜山_vincent.pdf original comic
 - Character development session notes
 - Plot structure session transcripts

 ---

+## Key Dialogue Excerpts

+### Scene 1: Vincent's Internal Monologue - First Signs of Identity Confusion
+*Location: Mountain path, late afternoon, after first supernatural encounter*

+**VINCENT (V.O.)**
+*The thoughts... they're not quite right.
+Like wearing someone else's clothes that almost fit, but the sleeves are wrong, the shoulders too tight.
+I remember being here before, but I've never been here.
+I remember faces I've never seen, voices calling a name that isn't mine... or is it?*

+*These hands... when did they get these scars?
+When did I learn to read the mountain's moods in the wind patterns?
+The group thinks I'm their guide, and part of me knows I am, but another part... another part is screaming that this is all wrong.*

+*Who am I when the sun sets?
+Who will I be when it rises?*

+---

+### Scene 2: The Guide's Cryptic Warning
+*Location: Base camp, around the campfire, night before entering the mountain's heart*

+**THE GUIDE**
+*(staring into the flames, voice low and hypnotic)* The mountain takes what it needs and gives what it must.
+Some of you came here seeking adventure, others running from something.
+But the mountain doesn't care about your reasons.

+*(looks up, eyes reflecting firelight)*
+Before we enter the heart tomorrow, you must understand—identity is like water.
+It finds the shape of whatever contains it.
+Up there *(gestures toward the peak)*, the containers are... different.

+**SARAH**
+What does that mean?

+**THE GUIDE**
+*(cryptic smile)*
+It means some of you will find exactly who you've always been.
+And some of you will discover you never existed at all.

+*(stands, shadow looming)*
+The mountain remembers every soul that's walked its paths.
+But memory and identity... they're not the same thing.
+Sometimes the mountain gets confused about which belongs to whom.

+**VINCENT**
+*(unsettled)*
+Are you trying to scare us?

+**THE GUIDE**
+*(looking directly at Vincent)*
+I'm trying to prepare you.
+Because once we cross the threshold, there's no guarantee the person who enters will be the person who leaves.
+The mountain has been... collecting... for a very long time.

+*(pause, wind whistling)*
+Sleep well.
+Tomorrow, you meet yourselves.

+---